IBM-Cloud/terraform-provider-ibm/website/docs/r/iam_service_policy.html.markdown

   - `operator` - (Optional, String) Operator of an attribute.
 The default value is `stringEquals`.

 - `transaction_id`- (Optional, String) The TransactionID can be passed to your request for tracking the calls.

+- `rule_conditions` - (Optional, List) A nested block describing the rule conditions of this policy.

+  Nested schema for `rule_conditions`:
+  - `key` - (Required, String) The key of a rule condition.
+  - `operator` - (Required, String) The operator of a rule condition.
+  - `value` - (Required, List) The valjue of a rule condition.

+- `rule_operator` - (Optional, String) The operator used to evaluate multiple rule conditions, e.g., all must be satisfied with `and`.

+- `pattern` - (Optional, String) The pattern that the rule follows, e.g., `time-based-conditions:weekly:all-day`.

 ## Attribute reference
 In addition to all argument reference list, you can access the following attribute reference after your resource is created.